-- Hunt legal game and furbearers, including coyote and feral swine (wild boar). - Hunt other legal game (excluding deer, feral swine, and coyote) with a shotgun using shot No. 4 or smaller. - 3.
+- Hunt legal game and furbearers, including coyote and feral swine (wild boar). - 2.
+Hunt other legal game with a shotgun using shot No. 4 or smaller. - 3.
 Hunt waterfowl with any size shot. - Hunt furbearers, except coyote and feral swine (wild boar), from 30 minutes after sunset to 30 minutes before sunrise. - 5.
 Hunt with archery equipment.